Greater Seattle Speed Bumps and Wheel Stop Installations

 Speed Bumps vs. Speed Humps vs. Speed Cushions

-Speed bumps are raised sections of asphalt that extend between 3-4 inches and traverse only 1 foot of pavement.
-Speed humps, on the other hand, are much wider, requiring vehicles to traverse between 10-14 feet before the pavement returns to normal.
+Speed bumps are raised sections of asphalt that extend between 3 to 4 inches and traverse only 1 foot of pavement.
+Speed humps, on the other hand, are much wider, requiring vehicles to traverse between 10 to 14 feet before the pavement returns to normal.
 Speed cushions are narrower versions of speed bumps that allow vehicles with larger wheel bases (such as emergency vehicles) to travel along the pavement without needing to slow down.

 Wheel stops aren’t a very modern or sophisticated technology, but they’re essential to maintaining the safety and quality of your parking lot.
 Made from steel, concrete, or rubberized plastic aggregates, wheel stops help guide motorists into parking spaces and prevent them from damaging their vehicles on fences, walls, and other vehicles.